Families of imprisoned Tunisian dissidents head to the International Criminal Court

 The announcement will likely draw attention to the increasingly repressive political landscape that has taken shape in Tunisia since the country revised its constitution in 2021, allowing Saied to expand his powers, freeze out the parliament and rule largely by decree.
 As the country’s economy sinks, Saied’s government has jailed dozens of critics and drummed up animosity against Black migrants.
 It has often escalated to violence.

 In addition to Ghannouchi, the group includes: Kaouther Ferjani, daughter of Ghannouchi’s Ennahda colleague Said Ferjani; Jaza Cherif, son of scholar-activist Chaima Issa; and Elyes Chaouachi, son of lawyer and former lawmaker Ghazi Chaouachi.
-Each imprisoned parent is a vocal critic of Saied, facing charges that include endangering state security.
+Each parent is a vocal critic of Saied who is or has been imprisoned.
+More than 20 Saied opponents have languished in prison since February on charges that include endangering state security.

 The group is expected to file what’s called an Article 15 submission on Thursday, providing the court’s prosecutor documents that outline claims of at least one of the four crimes it pursues — genocide, crimes against humanity, war crimes or crimes of aggression.